Table of Contents

 Let’s assume that you have a brand new weather station.
 As you are going through the manual’s setup instructions, you run into a snag.
 The barometer calibration instructions are very short and somewhat cryptic.

-Note: In many cases, there are no barometer calibration instructions in the manual.
-You might find a few sentences in a support document at the manufacturer's website, but information there can be sparse.
+Note: In most cases, there are very few barometer calibration instructions in the manual and information there can be sparse.

 Rather than trying to figure out the manual, let’s see how the calibration process works by using an example: